Bread Dad

 • Take out of oven and let the cranberry bread cool down in the bread pan for 10 minutes.
 Do not remove the cranberry bread from the bread pan during this 10 minute cool down period.
 Use oven mitts as the bread pan will be very hot coming out of the oven.

 • After 10 minutes, remove the cranberry bread from the bread pan.
 Use oven mitts.
 Place the cranberry bread on a cooling rack in order to completely cool.
-This cool down may take 1-2 hours.
+This cool down may take 1 to 2 hours.
 Gently slide a silicon spatula between the cranberry bread and the bread pan walls if the cranberry bread is stuck in the pan.

 Notes